Jurickson Profar Preview, Player Props: Rockies vs. Rays

 Jurickson Profar At The Plate

-- Profar is batting .240 with 25 doubles, two triples, eight home runs and 43 walks.
+- Profar is hitting .239 with 25 doubles, two triples, eight home runs and 44 walks.

-- In 26 games this year (24.8%), Profar has picked up an RBI, and in 11 of those games (10.5%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Profar has had at least one RBI in 25.5% of his games this year (27 of 106), with two or more RBI 11 times (10.4%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.